US Air Force targeted in 'propaganda attack' in Kuwait - ExBulletin

 US Air Force targeted in ‘propaganda attack’ in Kuwait

-DUBAI, United Arab Emirates – The US Air Force said on Saturday it was under propaganda attack by an unprecedented Iraqi militant group which falsely claimed to have launched a drone attack targeting US troops on a air base in Kuwait.
+DUBAI, United Arab Emirates (AP) The US Air Force said on Saturday it was under propaganda attack by an unprecedented Iraqi militant group which falsely claimed to have launched a drone attack targeting US troops at an airbase in Kuwait.

-The statement from the Air Force’s 386th Air Expeditionary Wing came hours after the group calling itself Al-Waretheen, or the Heirs’, released a statement online claiming that on August 12 it was targeting Ali Al Salem Air Base in Kuwait. a video showing a drone being launched from a stand, but offered no evidence of an attack or damage to the base.
+The statement from the Air Force’s 386th Air Expeditionary Wing came hours after the group calling itself Al-Waretheen, or The Inheritors, posted a statement online claiming that on August 12 it targeted the Kuwaiti airbase of Ali Al Salem.
+The statement included video showing a drone being launched from a stand, but offered no evidence of an attack or damage to the base.

 The statement claims the alleged attack was in revenge for the US drone strike that killed prominent Iranian Revolutionary Guard General Qassem Soleimani in Baghdad in January 2020.